Hidden Income Investigations

 View Dedicated Background Check Page

-Digital forensics focuses on lawful preservation, extraction, and analysis of digital evidence sources relevant to family-law disputes.
+Digital forensics focuses on lawful preservation, review, and organization of digital evidence that clients or counsel are authorized to provide for analysis.

-• Scope examples: device and account activity timeline reconstruction, metadata-aware review, and evidence organization.
+• Common examples: device-activity timeline reconstruction from client-authorized materials, metadata-aware review, and evidence organization.

-• Output: source-linked findings formatted for attorney review and litigation preparation.
+• Output: source-based findings and chronology notes formatted for client or attorney review.

 View Dedicated Digital Forensics Page